#Skype Interviews, #Webcam Interviews, #Online Interviews

 If CNN can broadcast Skype and other webcam interviews, why can't you for your documentary?

-Especially right now during the COVID-19 health crisis, this is the perfect time to set up your webcam and get started.
+Especially right now during the pandemic, this is the perfect time to set up your webcam and get started.

 But watch out for these common mistakes!

 Make sure your guest has adequate and flattering light on their face.
 A window or a lamp can work great.
 Or if they have time to purchase a $40 light from amazon, even better.
 A simple production light like the YongNuo YN-300 Air can do wonders.

 On the other hand, avoid harsh lighting that may be coming in too bright from a window or overhead causing strong shadows.
 Also watch out for glare on glasses.

 This may be the most important thing to focus on.

 While the internal mic on a computer is fine for calls with family and friends, it's not going to cut it for a professional shoot.

 Ideally, ask your guest to use a high-quality USB mic such as the Blue Yeti or (even better) record on a separate device such as the Zoom H1.